desertwitch/LLDP-unRAID/README.md

 Copyrights UNRAID Plugin System: Dan Landon, Bergware International, Lime Technology

-This project continues to be licensed under ISC, GPL2 and/or GPL3 (where applicable, see respective file header).
+This project continues to be licensed under ISC, GPL2 and/or GPL3 (where applicable).